Chiral higher-spin symmetry of the celestial twistor sphere: Introduction

-For instance, in the case of conformal higher-spin gravity, cf. \cite{Segal:2002gd,Tseytlin:2002gz,Bekaert:2010ky,Basile:2022nou}, an action can be constructed using Feigin-Felder-Shoikhet cocycle \cite{feigin2005hochschild}, by imposing suitable constraints on flat connections and sections valued in the Weyl algebra bundle over spacetime, while, in the case of $3d$ higher-spin gravities \cite{Campoleoni:2024ced}, they can be expressed in terms of the usual Chern-Simons 3-forms.
+There has been some progress in constructing actions for higher-spin theories from top-down approaches.
+For instance, it is now well-known that $3d$ higher-spin gravities \cite{Campoleoni:2024ced} can be written in terms of Chern-Simons 3-forms.
 Similarly, the construction of chiral higher-spin gravity \cite{Ponomarev:2016lrm} and its closed subsectors \cite{Ponomarev:2017nrr,Krasnov:2021nsq} has also revealed somewhat similar structures with $3d$ higher-spin gravities.
-In particular, these theories can be formulated as holomorphic BF theories or as Chern-Simons $(0,3)$-forms on twistor space, cf. \cite{Tran:2021ukl,Tran:2022tft,Adamo:2022lah,Herfray:2022prf}, when the cosmological constant is zero.
-(See \cite{Sharapov:2022faa,Sharapov:2022wpz,Sharapov:2022awp} for the construction of the equations of motion for chiral higher-spin gravity with non-trivial cosmological constant.)
-Notably, some chiral/self-dual theories can have non-trivial amplitudes at one loop \cite{Tran:2025uad}, or even at tree level \cite{Adamo:2022lah,Serrani:2025owx}.
-(See also \cite{Skvortsov:2018jea,Skvortsov:2020wtf,Skvortsov:2020gpn}.)
-These amplitudes are typically simple, reflecting the strong integrability of the models.
+In particular, when the cosmological constant is zero, we can formulate these theories either as holomorphic BF theories or as holomorphic Chern-Simons theories on twistor space, cf. \cite{Tran:2021ukl,Tran:2022tft,Adamo:2022lah,Herfray:2022prf}.\footnote{See \cite{Sharapov:2022faa,Sharapov:2022wpz,Sharapov:2022awp} for the construction of the equations of motion for chiral higher-spin gravity with non-vanishing cosmological constant.} The story is, however, slightly different for conformal higher-spin gravity, cf. \cite{Segal:2002gd,Tseytlin:2002gz,Bekaert:2010ky,Basile:2022nou}.
+In particular, its action can be constructed in any even dimensions $d\geq 4$ via Feigin-Felder-Shoikhet cocycle \cite{feigin2005hochschild} with suitable symmetry constraints imposed on Fedosov's geometric data \cite{Fedosov:1994zz}.

-In this work, we study the Koszul dual symmetries of the holomorphic higher-spin symmetries h$\hs$ that underlie many holomorphic twistorial higher-spin models in twistor space \cite{Tran:2025uad} (see also \cite{Mason:2025pbz}).
-Note that the Koszul dual symmetries of h$\hs$ can be understood as the higher-spin symmetries of the celestial twistor sphere $\P^1_{\tp}$ associated with some point $\tp$ in spacetime.
-(In the affine patch, the twistor sphere $\P^1_{\tp}$ can be shown to be equivalent with the usual celestial sphere in the literature \cite{Strominger:2017zoo}; hence, the name.)

-In a down-to-earth term, Koszul duality \cite{costello:2020jbh} is a homomorphism, which preserves the associativity structures on two sides of the bulk/defect correspondence \`a la twisted holography \cite{Costello:2017dso}.
-In this context, our bulk is the twistor space (a D5 brane) and the defect is a complex co-dimension 2 celestial twistor sphere (i.e. a D1 brane).

-The higher-spin symmetries of the celestial twistor sphere give rise to some chiral higher-spin algebras, which will be denoted as $\ca$.
-One of the nice features of $\ca$ is that correlation functions of its higher-spin currents correspond to form factors in certain four-dimensional spacetime theories.
-(It is this notable feature of chiral algebra which allows one to largely mitigate the complexity of constructing explicit spacetime vertices or summing over many diagrams, which occurs when computing scattering amplitudes using traditional approaches \cite{Weinzierl:2022eaz}.)
-This process can be summarized by the cartoon below.